lightoj-dev/problem-tutorials/1165/en.md

 ### Solution Idea

-We will use generate hashmap from the 8 value sequence to a int (ex.
+We will use **hashmap** from the 8 value sequence to a int (ex.
 12345678) and use set to keep track of the found sequence.
-When generating hashMap we will also neglect the sign and assume + for every input.
-From a sequence we will generate all possible sequence and mark down new sequence. then we will use a queue to fing the minimum movement to get to destination (12345678)
+When generating hashMap we will also neglect the sign and assume +(positive) for every input.
+From a sequence we will generate all possible sequence in 1 move form the given sequence and mark down those new sequence. then we will use a ***queue*** to find the minimum movement to get to destination (12345678).